 - a cattle litter for stock held indoors.

 Mixed waste digestate was used in growth trials and was shown to promote healthy growth results for crops, with a surprising potential for improving crop disease resistance.
-In fact, when applied to plant leaves it has been shown to inhibit some plant diseases, in a mechanism that appears to induce resistance.
-Soil-borne diseases can also be reduced, and general stimulation of biological activity in the soil has been reported as an indirect effect of optimum digestate application.

 Advantages and Benefits from the Application of Digestate to Land

-So, anaerobic digestion is nowadays seen as a method to treat the organic wastes and provide a useful natural fertiliser which is the digestate, and in the UK moves are underway to ensure that it can be sold as a product after producers follow applicable “end-of-waste” protocols.
+So, anaerobic digestion is nowadays seen as a method to treat the organic wastes and provide a useful natural fertiliser, which is the digestate, and in the UK moves are underway to ensure that it can be sold as a product after producers follow applicable “end-of-waste” protocols.

-(Image Ref: Pahl, (1999).
+(Image Ref: Pahl (1999).
 “Environmental Factors in Pig Production – Description of potential emissions, causes, abatement, and legislation”.)

 - a more even release of N than manures over time